Auslander's Formula for contravariantly finite subcategories: Relative Auslander Formula

 \begin{proof} Since $\CX$ is contravariantly finite, it admits weak kernels and hence $\mmod\CX$ is an abelian category.
 Since $F \in \mmod\CX$ and $\CX$ is contravariantly finite and contains projectives, there exists an exact sequence $\CX( - ,X_2) \lrt \CX( - ,X_1) \lrt \CX( - ,X_0) \lrt F \lrt 0$ in $\mmod\CX$ such that the induced sequence $X_2 \lrt X_1 \lrt X_0$ is exact.
 So by applying $\va$, we get the exact sequence So $L_1\va(F)$, the first left derived functor of $F$, vanishes.
 Since this happens for all $F \in \mmod\CX$, we deduce that $\va$ is exact. \end{proof}

-Towards the end of this subsection, we show that if $\CA=\mmod A$, where $A$ is a right coherent ring and if $\CX$ is a contravariantly finite subcategory of $\mmod A$ containing $\prj A$, then $\va$ has a left adjoint $\va_{\la}$ and a fully faithful right adjoint $\va_{\rho}$.
-Let us first define the adjoint functors.
+Our aim now is to show that if $\CA=\mmod A$, where $A$ is a right coherent ring and if $\CX$ is a contravariantly finite subcategory of $\mmod A$ containing $\prj A$, then $\va$ has a left adjoint $\va_{\la}$ and a fully faithful right adjoint $\va_{\rho}$.
+Let us first introduce the candidates for adjoint functors.

 \s Let $M \in \mmod A$.
 To define $\va_{\la}$, let $A^n \st{d}{\lrt} A^m \st{\varepsilon}{\lrt} M \lrt 0$ be a projective presentation of $M$ and set

 For $M' \in \mmod A$ with projective presentation $A^{n'} \st{d'}{\lrt} A^{m'} \st{{\varepsilon}'}{\lrt} M' \lrt 0 $ and a morphism $f:M \rt M'$, we have the commutative diagram